-1. Unique visitors: Visitors within in the context of this report refers only to members that logged-in to your community this month (to learn more about tracking overall web visits, ask about our Google Analytics Integration).
+1. Unique visitors: Visitors within the context of this report refers only to members that logged-in to your community this month (to learn more about tracking overall web visits, ask about our Google Analytics Integration).

 2. % change in unique visitors: The percentage change in the number of unique visitors is calculated in the following way:

-(unique visitors SO FAR during current month - unique visitors IN TOTAL previous month) / unique visitors in previous month) * 100.
+(unique visitors SO FAR during current month - unique visitors IN TOTAL previous month) / unique visitors in the previous month) * 100.

 (number of visitors who submitted at least 1 idea this month / total unique visitors this month) * 100

 These can be considered as “conversion rates”, as they represent that rate at which you have converted a ‘visitor’ to a ‘submitter’, ‘voter’, or ‘commenter’.
-The blue tick-mark on each display indicates the average “conversion rate” across all IdeaScale communities in your region (region is defined by the server hosting your community).
+The blue tick-mark on each display indicates the average “conversion rate” across all IdeaScale communities in your region (the region is defined by the server hosting your community).

 % unique visitors who submitted this month - % unique visitors who submitted last month